TorresHong/TorresHong.github.io/README.md

 - the token score threshold
 - the list of skills included in the dictionary for each respective skill

 These parameters can be fine-tuned further, but with preliminary trial-and-error testing, we decided on the specific words to include, score type and score threshold.
 The dictionary fitler is not 100% accurate and some words that are not intended as skills are also picked up by our function.
-For example, Facets was mistaken for FactSet.
+For example, 'Facets' was mistaken for 'FactSet'.
 A future point of improvement would be to develop a systematic way to measure the accuracy of the words detected.
 Alternatively, more sophisticated methods of natural language processing and/or machine learning could be used to train a model to read the texts and accurately identify the parts of the text that indicate a list of skills required and appropriately extract the individual skills.

 The inner function looks like this: